ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### BEGIN_DISK_UNDO_USAGE

-The percentage of disk undo tablespace is displayed when the BEGING SNAPSHOT statement is executed.
+The percentage of disk undo tablespace is displayed when the BEGIN SNAPSHOT statement is executed.

 ##### CURRENT_TIME